brleinad/give-it-time-to-breathe/README.md

 ![image](https://user-images.githubusercontent.com/12233785/140826924-a78ddfec-db51-4019-b83c-575d661f7efb.png)

-Once active whenever you hit the 'Merge' button you will get a quick reminder
+Once active whenever you hit the 'Merge' button you will get a quick reminder for one day.

 ![image](https://user-images.githubusercontent.com/12233785/140827088-4cff8b1f-8882-47b0-9db0-ed4ee8947a17.png)

+After one day the extension will stop reminding so if you will have to reactivate it again if needed.